-She studied with Dr. Wallace Halladay during her Bachelors of Music Performance degree and Advanced Certificate in Saxophone Performance, and will continue to do so during her Master’s in Performance.
-During her studies, she was a recipient of the David and Marcia Beach Summer Study Award and studied with Jean-Marc Bouchard and Marie-Chantal Leclair in Montreal.
+She studied with Dr. Wallace Halladay during her Bachelors of Music Performance degree and Advanced Certificate in Saxophone Performance, and during her Master’s in Performance.
+During her undergraduate studies, she was a recipient of the David and Marcia Beach Summer Study Award and studied with Jean-Marc Bouchard and Marie-Chantal Leclair in Montreal.

 As of June, 2018.